mrlynn/jupyter-lab-progress/PYPI_TRUSTED_PUBLISHING.md

 # Configuring Trusted Publishing on PyPI

-Follow these steps to set up trusted publishing for `jupyter-lab-utils-mrlynn`:
+Follow these steps to set up trusted publishing for `jupyter-lab-utils`:

 ## 1. Log in to PyPI
 Go to https://pypi.org and log in to your account.

 ## 2. Navigate to Your Project
-Go to your project page: https://pypi.org/manage/project/jupyter-lab-utils-mrlynn/
+Go to your project page: https://pypi.org/manage/project/jupyter-lab-utils/

 ## 3. Access Publishing Settings
 1. Click on "Manage" or "Your projects" in the top menu
-2. Find `jupyter-lab-utils-mrlynn` and click on it
+2. Find `jupyter-lab-utils` and click on it
 3. Look for "Publishing" in the left sidebar (or similar section)

 ## 4. Add GitHub Publisher